12 November 2024

 Once you’ve detected the gas leak, don’t waste any time contacting the emergency services of your local gas authority.
 Do not try to fix the gas leak yourself without any professional assistance or guidance.

-Inform the local authority about the gas leak, including its location and any other important details.
 Wait for them to look into the matter and do the needful for repairing the leak.
 They will have the proper tools and equipment required to repair any gas leaks.
 So, immediately call their emergency phone line once you’ve detected the location of the gas leak.

 Step 3: Turn Off The Gas